 - It is now possible to vacate more than one misdemeanor.

-- It is now possible to vacate certain felonies that were previously prohibited.
+- It is now possible to vacate certain felonies that were previously ineligible.

 The New Hope Act and Misdemeanors